How to use ROBOTS and AI tools for survival and decentralization

 And that's a very sophisticated AI model.

-Or, you know, in case there's an outage in case there's a nuclear war or power grid failure or whatever.
+But download the files now so that you can run them locally in case there's censorship or in case there's an outage, in case there's a nuclear war or power grid failure or whatever.

-And a lot of these models can be run even on uh laptops today that come with some pretty capable NVIDIA chips built in.
+And a lot of these models can be run even on laptops today that come with some pretty capable NVIDIA chips built in.

-Or something similar to that, you know, 3070 chipset with 8 gigabytes of RAM can run some pretty capable models all by itself.
+So you could get a laptop that's got like a 4070 chipset in it, or a 4080, 4090 NVIDIA GeForce chipset or something similar to that, you know, 3070 chipset with 8 gigabytes of RAM can run some pretty capable models all by itself.

 So all of the knowledge that is transferred from that will be available to you for free, just at the cost of electricity for running your computer.